Akina-Aoki/python_course/exercises/exercise_0.md

 In this exercise, you get to familiarize yourself with git and github which are essential tools for every developer.

+> [!NOTE]
+> Usually it's easier to create a repo in github and then clone it down to local filesystem, preferably in a folder called github.
+Then after you're done with your work for the day commit and push the changes to github.

 ## 0. Python repo

 Create python repo with the following name `python_<class_name>_<first_name>_<last_name>` and the following folders